5 Body Signs of Nutritional Deficiencies

 Sign #2: Oral Health Problems

 Oral health reflects the relationship you have with consuming proper nutrients in your diet considering many of vitamins and minerals are responsible at protecting the oral cavity.
-Malnutrition can manifest in various ways in the oral cavity and develop into more severe health challenges down the road.
-For instance, consider the following nutrients and there effects on supporting structures in the oral cavity: (1, 2, 3, 4, 5)
+Nutritional deficiencies can manifest in various ways in the oral cavity and develop into more severe health challenges down the road.
+For instance, consider the following nutrients and their effects on supporting structures in the oral cavity: (1, 2, 3, 4, 5)

 - Vitamin B2 (Riboflavin) & Vitamin B3 (Niacin): Aids in breakdown of carbs, proteins, fat and ketone bodies.